 All students have the right to an educational environment that is supportive of the learning process.
-Behavior that interferes with the learning process of students, whether in or out of the classroom, is prohibited.
-Substantial disruptions or repeated incidents that prevent students from being able to undertake their academic pursuits are subject to referral for review under the Formal Conduct Process.
-Behaviors that may result in a Conduct Meeting include, but are not limited to:
+Behavior that causes substantial disruption of College operations including obstruction of teaching, research, administration, events, activities, or other authorized non-College activities which occur on campus is prohibited.
+Reported disruptive incidents are subject to referral for review under the formal conduct process.
+Behaviors that may be a violation of the Code of Conduct include, but are not limited to:

 - exhibiting little or no control in adhering to College policies

 - inability to carry out the normal routine of campus life

 - threatening to harm

 - rioting and/or disrupting the living and/or learning environment on campus

 - placing consistent unrealistic expectations on the time and energy of other students, faculty, and/or staff